Launch applications on a given workspace and given monitor in Linux

 Launch applications on a specified workspace in Linux.

-The script launcher implements several useful functions that can launch (in a scriptable manner) applications on designated workspaces on X in Linux.
+The module launcher implements several useful functions that can launch (in a scriptable manner) applications on designated workspaces on X in Linux.
 Relies on wmctrl to manipulate windows on workspaces.

-The scripts displays moves windows to displays in similar manner.
+The module displays moves windows to displays in similar manner.
 Right now it relies on xrandr to get mapping of displays to workspace coordinates.
 You can use it even without

 xrandr by supplying the right coordinates for